sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 Examples of JDBC URL
 ----------------

-Below are some examples of JDBC URL for reading from Relational sources:
+Below are some examples of JDBC URLs for reading from relational sources:

 * MySQL : jdbc:mysql://localhost:3306/mydb
 * PostgreSQL : jdbc:postgresql://localhost:5432/mydb